uebian/Jigsaw-Solver-MATLAB/README.md

 ## Usage

-Put the tails of the same size into the directory images.
+Put the tails of the same size into the directory `images`.
 Then run the preprocess.m and assemble.m in the same MATLAB session.
 The result named result.png will be in the same directory.